 Adapted from the comic book of the same name, Doctor Strange (dir.
-Scott Derrickson) is an entertaining classic super hero story with a Marvel touch and surreal visual effects.
+Scott Derrickson) is an entertaining classic superhero story with a Marvel touch and surreal visual effects.

-It all starts with the smart and arrogant Dr. Stephen Strange (Benedict Cumberbatch) – a renowned neurosurgeon.
+It all starts with the smart and arrogant Dr Stephen Strange (Benedict Cumberbatch) – a renowned neurosurgeon.
 While driving, he receives the X-ray of a possible patient and loses control of the wheel (remember don’t do other things while driving!).
-Ironically, his hands are severe damaged, which makes him lose all mobility in his hands.
+Ironically, his hands are severely damaged, which makes him lose all mobility in his hands.
 He can barely write his name on a paper.
 Desperate, he looks for hope – a miracle that can help him become doctor Strange again.
 This leads him to Kathmandu, Nepal, where he looks for Kamar-Taj.
 Here, he meets the Ancient One who teaches him how to control his mind and body, making him capable of creating portals, control time, and other spells.
 Strange also learns that there are several dimensions.
 In one of these dimensions, there is evil, and this evil is trying to conquer Earth.
 Therefore, Doctor Strange and the other sorcerers have to protect the Sanctums (three places where a spell protects Earth from evil).
 The villain Kaecilius (played by Mads Mikkelsen) seeks eternal life in the Dark Dimension.
 He tries to break the spell and surrender Earth to Dormammu of the Dark Dimension.
 The confrontation between Doctor Strange and Kaecilius results in surreal battlefields that can be considered a mix of Inception (2010) to the triple power and The Avengers (2012, 2015).
 These amazing visual effects will leave you astounded (if you let yourself immerse in the 3D!).
-In this evil VS good fight – in which you already can guess the winner – Stranger surprises his mentors and enemy by defeating Kaecilius in a clever way.
+In this evil VS. good fight – in which you already can guess the winner – Stranger surprises his mentors and enemy by defeating Kaecilius in a clever way.

 Furthermore, Doctor Strange teaches us what is ‘good’ and what is ‘bad’ in a person, and it also attempts to show us a potential alternative way.
-Doctor Strange depicts the notion that working hard is good, but it is not the only option that can fulfill a person’s life.
-Stephen Strange who was once consumed by his successful career, finds a divergent path in the spiritual world that leads him to a new purpose: to fight evil.
+Doctor Strange depicts the notion that working hard is good, but it is not the only option that can fulfil a person’s life.
+Stephen Strange who was once consumed by his successful career finds a divergent path in the spiritual world that leads him to a new purpose: to fight evil.

 In the same steps of seeking a different path, the love interest of Doctor Strange plays a small role in it.
 Christine Palmer (played by Rachel McAdams) tries to convince Strange that there diverse ways to find happiness, but he refuses to listen.
 This is a sub-story in which the love interest, who is also a doctor, helps Strange when he is injured.